hbc/NGS_Data_Analysis_Course/lessons/09_automating_workflow.md

      fq=$1

-And we'll add a shortcut to where the common files are stored, for example the locations of the genome indices and the annotation file:
+And we'll add a shortcut to where the common files are stored, for example the locations of the genome indices and the annotation file (Note that we are using the absolute paths or a path relative to our home directories, as denoted by the "~"):

      # location to genome reference FASTA file
      genome=/groups/hbctraining/unix_oct2015_other/reference_STAR/
-     gtf=data/reference_data/chr1-hg19_genes.gtf
+     gtf=~/unix_oct2015/rnaseq_project/data/reference_data/chr1-hg19_genes.gtf

 Make sure you are loading all the correct modules/tools for the script to run: